 Organizations need machine identity management to oversee and secure the way their machines—which can be anything from physical servers to cloud instances and containers—connect and communicate with one another.
 Unlike human identities, which use usernames and passwords or biometric devices, machine identities use cryptographic methods to identify themselves.
-While there are two types of encryption methods, symmetric and asymmetric, this article focuses on asymmetric, or public key, encryption.
+While there are two types of encryption methods, symmetric and asymmetric, this article focuses on asymmetric encryption, also known as public key encryption, used in public key infrastructure (PKI).

 How does public key encryption work?